 Have you ever thought about attracting more customers with headed letters?
 The main reason for designing a business letterhead is to help the public identify a brand by its attributes and differentiate it from other similar businesses.
 Like any other promotional tool, your letterhead design should be in line with the rest of your business.
 Consistency is not just about putting the logo of your brand on the top of the design, but reflecting the fonts, color scheme, imagery, or anything else that helps the recipient recognize your brand.

 Pick the Right Paper Stock

 Many factors determine the effectiveness of a business letterhead and the quality of the paper used in one of them.
 Once the recipients touch your letterhead, they generally form an opinion about you that can be either entirely positive or entirely negative.
 To avoid looking like an amateur real estate agent, choose a premium paper stock that is attractive and pleasant to touch.
-As a general rule, the heavier-weight the paper you select, the more premium and professional your business.
+As a general rule, the heavier the paper, the more premium and professional the business.